 Cabin Work Week

 Volunteers are actively engaged in working to stabilize the Civilian Conservation Corps built group cabins.
-As there are six remaining group cabin sites, each with 6-8 cabins along with supporting structures, this is a large and time consuming effort.
+As there are six group cabin sites still in use, each with 6-8 cabins along with supporting structures, this is a large and time consuming effort.
 The work is on-going as time and wear take their toll.

 Cabin Work Week was launched in 2018 as a way to bring focus to the preservation effort.
 Fifteen volunteer RV's were invited to participate.
 They would receive a complimentary campsite for one week (now up to 2 weeks) in exchange for working on the cabins.
 This effort proved invaluable (see Cabin Work Week 2018 for more information) and has now become an annual effort.

 Cabin Work Week 2024

 Many volunteers come to camp with us for a week or two.

 They receive a campsite at no cost in exchange for working on the project.
-Other volunteers come for a day or two.
+Other local volunteers come for a day or two.
 Everyone is welcome.

 Youth groups use these cabins as an important part of their program today just as they have since the 1930's.
 Please help us stabilize them so that they can continue to help youth gain an appreciation of the outdoors for another 80+ years.